xgkkdash/Meal-Recommender/README.md

 ## What challenges do we have now?
-- Alternative food choices may be different in different daytime
-- Auto payment to 3rd-party platform
+- Data source for nutrition of each food
+- Data source for relation between energy and user_info
+- Need to learn more about frontend frameworks and choose a proper one

 ## How much time do we have to deliver a solution?